Adam Scott betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+FLOURTOWN, PENNSYLVANIA - MAY 08: Adam Scott of Australia looks on while playing the 10th hole during the first round of the Truist Championship 2025 at The Wissahickon at Philadelphia Cricket Club on May 08, 2025 in Flourtown, Pennsylvania.
+(Photo by Andrew Redington/Getty Images)

-Adam Scott finished tied for 21st at 11-under the last time he played in this tournament in 2023.
+Adam Scott has made two appearances at this event in recent years, finishing tied for 21st in 2023 at 11-under.
 He'll tee off at Waialae Country Club Jan.
-15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.
+15-18 with his sights set on improving his position in the 2026 Sony Open in Hawaii.

 Scott's recent history at the Sony Open in Hawaii